Skip to main content

 4. Create an easy and effective referral process

 Once you’ve crafted your referral scheme you’ve got to make it easy for your employees to take part.
-This could be as simple as providing a referral form on your company’s website, using an online referral platform, or tracking referrals by asking candidates to mention if a current employee referred them on their job application.
+This could be as simple as providing a referral form on your company’s website, using an online referral platform, or tracking referrals on your applicant tracking system by asking candidates to mention if a current employee referred them on their job application.

 5. Launch comms for the scheme